-Over the past week, the country has erupted in protest over the unjust murders of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, and so many other Black Americans.
+Over the past few months, the country has erupted in protest over the unjust murders of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, and so many other Black Americans.
 Many Americans have turned to supporting the Black community in every way they can, from joining protests, educating themselves by reading anti-racist literature, donating to bail funds and Black Lives Matters organizations, and having tough conversations with family members about how to change and thwart the racial discriminatory actions we see everyday.

 Along with these very important and necessary actions, one of the best ways to directly support the Black community is by actively shopping at Black-owned businesses—right now and continuing to in the future.
 We’ve gathered together a list of some of our favorite culinary-forward businesses around the country, which can be supported even during the coronavirus pandemic through online shops, and takeout and delivery options.

 Related Reading: Support These Black-Owned Bars & Restaurants in Major U.S. Cities

 Somalia-born Hawa Hassan escaped the civil war in her country before moving to America, and now she pays homage to the flavors of her motherland with her collection of hot sauces.
 “Basbaas” comes from the Somali word for chili, so it only makes sense that her hot sauces and chutneys are flooded with spices, fruits, and herbs (think coconut cilantro chutney and tamarind date sauce).